paulroden/eud/ReadMe.md

 ## TODOs

- - [ ] `eud` controls only daemons with sockets in prescribed directory.
-I can list (--all) daemon processes, but will only _connect_ to ones which are known from this directory (...)
+ - [ ] `eud` controls only daemons with sockets in prescribed directory (`server-socket-dir`).
+I can list (--all) daemon processes, but will only _connect_ to ones which are known from this directory (...).
+Handling this is unnecessary, so long as `server-socket-dir` is set in Emacs' config, but this shouldn't be a requirement.

  - [ ] `tokio::process` for spawning child processes and reading output asynchronously from them